‘Bakewell tarts,’ Dad says when I answer the phone.

 ‘I’ll get a nurse to call you back.’

 The call comes immediately.
-‘I understand you’ve eaten a Bakewell tart?’ he says.
+‘I understand you’ve eaten a Bakewell tart?’

 ‘And had an allergic reaction?’